Daniel J. Frey

 They only recognize their own closed-minded communities of hate and mistake violence for the inevitability of what they see as a just cause.

-Through strength, they are right.
+Through their strength, they are right.

 That sentiment is the sword on which so many warriors for love have fought against.